-To demonstrate unperturbed control using the Keplerian modal constants, consider the problem of changing from the initial relative motion dictated by the data in Table 1 to a new planar non-drifting relative orbit parameterized by $c_5 = 3.61$.
-To implement this test, the previously discussed impulsive maneuver-based control solution strategy is implemented in Python using cvxpy.
-For this impulsive control example with the Keplerian case, time is discretized into 100 points on the interval $t_i \in [t_0 + 1590.6 \text{ s}, t_0 + 12724.7 \text{ s}]$.
-Thus, the number of constraints given by Eq.
-(61) is 100.
-This does not stress the solver, and the optimal maneuver sequence is found quite quickly.
-The resulting impulsive control solution consists of 5 maneuvers for a combined delta-V of only 2.7 m/s, compared to 7.0 m/s for a two-burn transfer in the same interval.
-The changes in c with each maneuver are plotted in Figure 11, with vertical dotted lines indicating each maneuver.
-The relative position components are plotted in Figure 12.
-The initial, transfer, and final relative motions are shown in 3D in Figure 13.
+quite quickly.
+The resulting impulsive control solution consists of five maneuvers for a combined delta V of only 2.7 m/s, as compared to 7.0 m/s for a two-burn transfer in the same interval.
+The changes in c with each maneuver are plotted in Fig. 11, with vertical lines indicating each maneuver.
+The relative position components are plotted in Fig. 12.
+The initial, transfer, and final relative motions are shown in 3-D in Fig. 13.
 The initial relative orbit is the large blue closed curve, and the final relative orbit is the small orange planar circular trajectory.
 The transfer trajectory is given by the dashed black line, and the maneuver points are indicated with red dots.
 The chief location is indicated by a star.

-Control using the modal solution constants is highly convenient, due to both the straightforward geometric interpretation of the c_i parameters and the efficient means by which multi-maneuver impulsive control schedules can be obtained.
+Control using the modal solution constants is highly convenient due to both the straightforward geometric interpretation of the c_i parameters and the efficient means by which multimaneuver impulsive control schedules can be obtained.
 This is demonstrated by the preceding simple examples with Keplerian dynamics.
-However, extending this control design to account for the effect of perturbations on c is necessary for elegant flight implementation - particularly for long-duration control maneuver sequences.
-This will be explored in future work, but mitigating the effects of perturbations in control design in c space should be straightforward, because even in the perturbed relative motion case, the c parameters do not lose their geometric meaning.
-This is highly convenient, and generally does not hold for most other perturbed integral representations.
-For example, for relative motion parameterizations using orbit element differences $\delta \mathbf{a} = \mathbf{a}d - \mathbf{a}c$, the perturbations modify \mathbf{a}c , and as a result, the resulting exact local coordinate behavior mapped from a particular desired $\delta \mathbf{a}$ changes over time.
+However, extending this control design to account for the effect of perturbations on c is necessary for elegant flight implementation: particularly for long-duration control maneuver sequences.
+This will be explored in future work, but mitigating the effects of perturbations in control design in c space should be straightforward because even in the perturbed relative motion case, the c parameters do not lose their geometric meaning.
+This is highly convenient, and it generally does not hold for most other perturbed integral representations.
+For example, for relative motion parameterizations using orbit element differences of $\delta \mathbf{e} = \mathbf{e}d - \mathbf{e}c$, the perturbations modify \mathbf{e}c ; as a result, the resulting exact local coordinate behavior mapped from a particular desired $\delta \mathbf{e}$ changes over time.